cristal-smac/atom/README.md

 Main features :
 - Multi-agents. you can create and add any kind of new agent or new behaviour for your experiments
 - Multi-orders.
-All the Euronext orders are included : Limit, Market, Iceberg, StopLimit, StopMarket, Cancel and Update orders.
+All the Euronext orders are included : Limit, Market, MarketToLimit, Iceberg, StopLimit, StopMarket, Cancel and Update orders.
 - Muti price fixing procedures.
 Mainly Fix price fixing, and continuous price fixing are available
 - Open day configuration.
 Your can easily build your own day configuration mixing fix and continuous periods.
 Euronext (3 periods : open, continuous and close) is of course direcly available.
 - Multiagent flow replayer.
 When a data file is replayed, all the cited agents are created and impacted, allowing to study the feedback when replaying